 #5 Make the Coffee

 Open the lid of the Minos while brewing and keep it open during the brew cycle.
 Monitoring this will let you know when the coffee has finished brewing.
-Once it is finished, you can close the lid and turn off the heat.
+Once finished, you can close the lid and turn off the heat.

 You can use whatever heat source you like to brew the coffee.
 I am using an electric stove set to medium, which is the same as is recommended for the Bialetti.